flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 Triangle surfaces may also be blended with textures (2D bitmaps) to produce the final result.

 The GPU performs **inverse texture mapping**, where it traverses each rasterised pixel and looks for its corresponding pixel in the texture map (called **texel**).
 Texels are calculated by linearly interpolating the texture map (found in VRAM) to match the shape of the polygon.
 The interpolation routine is called **Affine Texture Mapping**, which operates solely on 2D coordinates (X and Y values), discarding the third coordinate (Z or 'depth') that would otherwise account for perspective.
+The GPU also bundles **2 KB of Texture Cache** to accelerate retrievals [@graphics-spx].

 Because texture maps rarely match the exact dimensions of rasterised polygons, **aliasing** (incorrect rendering results) tend to appear.
 This manifests as unwanted distortions, such as missing or oversized texels.
 To remedy this, sophisticated GPUs employ **texture filtering** to smooth out (interpolate) abrupt colour changes.
 Now, the PS1's GPU does not implement any filter, so it resorts to an algorithm known as **nearest neighbour** to correct scales without smoothing out the results.
 This is very fast and cheap, but it also explains why textured models may look 'blocky'.